Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 Three: Long-term goals

 Let’s say you sold your business for $1 million and received a seller note of $800,000.
 After five years, the entire amount of what you are owed has been paid back with interest.
-In addition to that, the buyer achieved their performance goals within the first two years and you also received an earnout of $200,000.
+Additionally, the buyer achieved their performance goals within the first two years, and you also received an earn-out of $200,000.

 In this example, you received your full asking price of $1 million and achieved what you were hoping for in the sale.
 By exploring all options and weighing the risks associated with each one, you were able to make informed decisions that resulted in a successful sale.

-Another option is to see if the buyer can qualify for a loan and pay the seller an agreed amount for the business at the close of escrow.
+Another option is to determine if the buyer can qualify for a loan and pay the seller a specified amount for the business at the time of escrow closing.

-For example, the buyer agrees to buy the business for $500,000 and the buyer will get an SBA loan to buy the business.
+For example, the buyer agrees to purchase the business for $500,000, and the buyer will secure an SBA loan to facilitate the transaction.

-An SBA lender will require the buyer to have a good credit score, a downpayment of at least 10% – maybe more – and the business to have a positive cash flow for the last 3 years.
+An SBA lender will require the buyer to have a good credit score, a down payment of at least 10%, and the business to have a positive cash flow for the last 3 years.

-Therefore, consider what risk tolerance you are willing to accept and what cash flow you want to receive before deciding what type of sale best fits your goals.
-Weigh all options, from an earnout to a seller note or even an SBA loan, to make the most informed decision possible when selling your business.
+Therefore, consider your risk tolerance and the desired cash flow before deciding on the type of sale that best suits your goals.
+Weigh all options, from an earn-out to a seller note or even an SBA loan, to make the most informed decision possible when selling your business.

 The decision to sell a business is not one to be taken lightly.

-Many important factors must be considered when deciding what strategy best fits your goals.
+Several key factors must be considered when determining the strategy that best aligns with your goals.

-- while an earnout can result in higher returns on investment.
+2. while an earn-out can result in higher returns on investment.

-- Ultimately, what type of sale best fits your goals depends on what risks you are willing to accept and what cash flow you want to receive.
+4. Ultimately, the type of sale that best fits your goals depends on the risks you are willing to accept and the cash flow you want to receive.
 Consider all your options before making a final decision.

 With careful consideration and exploration of all available options, you can make the most informed decision possible when selling your business.
 Good luck!

-Resources: what is available to help you decide?
+Resources: What is available to help you make a decision?

 If you are still uncertain about what type of sale is best for you, there are many resources available to help guide your decision.

-- Consulting a financial adviser or a business attorney can be an invaluable resource and provide insight into what will work best for you.
+• Consulting a financial adviser or a business attorney can be an invaluable resource, providing insight into what will work best for you.

-The information provided here is intended to be used as general guidance when selling a business.
-It should not be seen as legal advice or financial advice.
+The above information provides general guidance when selling a business.
+Please do not consider it as legal advice or financial advice.

 Final Thoughts: valuing a business in California

-Small business valuation multiples are used to guide an accurate appraisal of your company.
+Small business valuation multiples are used to guide an accurate valuation of your company.

 While they’re not an exact science, they can give you a ballpark estimate of what your business might be worth.